 You are viewing a story from harrypotterfanfiction.com

-Chapter 4: A Weasley family reunion.
+Chapter 4: A Weasley Family Reunion.

 The next morning Harry woke up to find that he was still in his clothes and was hugging Hermione.
 He had only just opened his eyes when he realised that his dream was the best dream he could ever remember having.
 Harry looked at his watch and saw it was only four in the morning.
-He pulled the duvet over Hermione, as she looked cold, and went back to sleep.
+He pulled the duvet over Hermione, as she looked cold and went back to sleep.

 Harry was once again plunged into the dream world.

-He was living in a house, that he didn't recognised.
+He was living in a house, that he didn't recognise.
 He was older than he was now, not much older - about twenty-four.
 He was walking down the stairs of this unknown house, tying up his tie.
 Dream Harry had reached the bottom of the stairs and walked into a kitchen.
 It was a magnificent kitchen - magic of course.
 Three other dream figures were sitting around a table eating.
 As Harry walked in they all turned their heads and smiled.

 "Hi dad, mum's just getting Samuel from his cot."
 Said the eldest of the three children.

 "Okay.
 Have you all had enough breakfast?"
 Dream Harry asked his children.